oikos-cash/learn-and-earn/content/exchange.md

 ![Exchange Trade](exchangeTrade2.gif)
 *Here you can find all the graphs and charts related to the market*

 Click on the “Trade” button to view all the chart information.
-You can switch between the 1 hour / 4 hours / 24 hours / 1 week / 1 month schedule to explore all the changes in price.
-To view all the pairs, just click on the button in the upper left corner of the “Trade” page.
-At the moment, we have 11 pairs available.
+You can switch between the 1/4/24hrs and 1 week/1 month schedules to explore changes in price.
+To view all the pairs, click on the button in the upper left corner of the “Trade” page.
+At the moment of writing this, there are 11 pairs available.
 In the upper right corner of the “Trade” section, you can see information about your wallet: the estimated wallet value and the amount of Synth available.
 The information on all your orders is located below in the “Your orders” section.

 ![Exchange Trade Synth](exchangeTradeSynthWOusd.gif)
 *Fees are distributed among the stakers who are providing liquidity*